Wiprecht of Groitzsch

 In 1108, Judith died.
 In 1110, he married Cunigunda, heiress of Beichlingen and daughter of Otto I, Margrave of Meissen.
 It was a double wedding, as his son Wiprecht married Cunigunda's daughter from another marriage, also Cunigunda, at the same time.
 His marriage with Cunigunda went childless.

-In 1109, after the assassination of Svatopluk of Bohemia, Wiprecht the Younger aided Borivoi II in regaining Prague.
-When news of this reached Ladislaus, Borivoi's brother celebrating Christmastide in Pilsen, Ladislaus marched on Prague and defeated Wiprecht outside the city walls on 24 December 1109.
+In 1109, after the assassination of Duke Svatopluk, Wiprecht the Younger aided Bořivoj II in regaining Prague.
+When news of this reached Vladislaus, Bořivoj's brother celebrating Christmastide in Plzeň, Vladislaus marched on Prague and defeated Wiprecht outside the city walls on 24 December 1109.
 He called on the Emperor to come and settle matters and compensate him with 500 marks of silver for the expense of having to take up his ducal rights by force.
 The Emperor arrived from Bamberg and arrested Wiprecht.
 Wiprecht the Elder had to give up his first wife's dowry and his castles of Leisnig and Morungen to the emperor to redeem his son.

 After the imperial coronation of Henry V, Wiprecht, Siegfried of Orlamünde, and Louis I of Thuringia joined in rebellion against him (1112).
 They were defeated by Hoyer of Mansfeld and Wiprecht was captured and imprisoned at Trifels in 1113, only being spared death on the condition that he transfer all his lands to the emperor.
 He was only released in 1116 in a prisoner exchange for the ministerialis Heinrich Haupt.
 He seems at that time to have recovered his lost rights.
 While he was in prison, his son Wiprecht, took part on the side of the Lothair of Supplinburg in the Battle of Welfesholz on 11 February 1115, where Hoyer of Mansfeld had died.
 Wiprecht the Younger died in 1117.

 In 1118, Wiprecht was made the burggrave of Magdeburg.
 He became the advocate of the monastery of Neuwerk at Halle.
 In 1123, he was back in imperial favour when Henry V appointed him to succeed Henry II in the marches of Meissen and Lusatia (the Ostmark).
 Lothair, Duke of Saxony, appointed his own candidates: Albert the Bear in Lusatia and Conrad in Meissen.
 He was unable to hold his own in two marches against two powerful opponents.
 He died of burns received during a fire in May of the next year at Pegau, where he was buried in the church he had founded.
 He was predeceased by his eldest son, Wiprecht, and succeeded by his second son, Henry.
 He left one daughter, Bertha, who married Dedo IV of Wettin, son of Timo.